praveen1000/RestAssuredAPIFrameowrk/README.md

    Step Definitions
    ```
    BaseClass:
-   1. Based on Singleton design pattern
+   1. Based on Singleton design pattern.
-   2. Contains getters and setters for the classes that are required for GIVEN, WHEN, THEN step definitions to work
+   2. Contains getters and setters for the classes that are required for GIVEN, WHEN, THEN step definitions to work.

    Hooks:
    1. Contains After, before and beforestep annotaions.